top of page

 Part 3: Afrikaans in the Digital Age

-Today, Afrikaans exists alongside computer languages in surprising ways:
+Today, Afrikaans coexists with computer languages in surprising ways.

-- Voice Assistants – Alexa and Siri can (imperfectly) understand Afrikaans.
+• Voice Assistants: Alexa and Siri can understand Afrikaans, albeit imperfectly.

-- AI Content Creation – Tools like ChatGPT generate Afrikaans text, raising questions about authenticity.
+• AI Content Creation: Tools like ChatGPT generate Afrikaans text.
+This raises questions about authenticity.

-- Digital Decline – Fewer Afrikaans websites and apps compared to English.
+• Digital Decline: There are fewer Afrikaans websites and apps compared to English.

 Part 4: The Future – Will Code Replace Afrikaans?

-While computer languages dominate tech, human languages like Afrikaans won’t disappear.
-Instead, they’ll adapt:
+While computer languages dominate tech, human languages like Afrikaans are not likely to disappear.
+Instead, they will adapt:

-- AI Preservation – Machine learning could help document and revitalize Afrikaans.
+• AI Preservation: Machine learning could document and revitalize Afrikaans.

-- New Dialects – Internet slang (e.g., "lekker" becoming a global meme) may evolve Afrikaans further.
+• New Dialects: Internet slang—like "lekker" becoming a global meme—may transform Afrikaans further.

 Conclusion: A Century of Transformation

-In under 100 years, Afrikaans went from official recognition to digital integration, mirroring humanity’s leap from spoken words to AI chatbots.
-While computer languages dominate the future, Afrikaans shows that human communication always finds a way to survive—and evolve.
+In under 100 years, Afrikaans has gone from official recognition to digital integration, paralleling humanity’s leap from spoken words to AI chatbots.
+Although computer languages may dominate the future, Afrikaans demonstrates that human communication will always find a way to survive—and evolve.

 Question for Readers: